maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ###### If at some step, a honest player halts, then agreement will hold at the end of that step (Claim C)

 A honest player only halts at step 0 or 1.
 If they halt at step 0, it means they have seen `> 2N/3` votes for `true`.
-It means that any majority seen by a node must be for `true`.
+It means that any supermajority seen by a node must be for `true`.
 Any tie will also be broken in favour of `true`.
 Agreement holds on `true`.
 Conversely, if they halt at step 1, agreement holds on `false`.
 Thanks to Claim B, agreement persists.